marcelsafont/commerce-exercise/README.md

 ### Considerations

-Any delete method will remove content from the database.
+Any delete method will NOT remove content from the database.
 We are using booleans fields instead.
 User has a 'status' field and product has an 'available' field.
 By default both are set to true.

 This site has 3 user roles: `client, seller, admin`.